AbhiBD/gamedevprowess/important.md

 # gamedevprowess
-for two studs, one dud in the mud, growing their buds
+for two studs growing their buds

 Week 0 - PONG